cwinkelmann/deepfaune/README.md

 2. Uncompress the file on your Desktop
 3. Double-click on `deepfauneGUI.exe`

 ---
-# FOR MAC USERS
----

-At that time, we still have a bug with Mac OS... stay in touch, we're about to find a solution ;-)

----
-# FOR LINUX USERS
+# FOR LINUX / MAC OS USERS (and WINDOWS  USERS used to Python)
 ---

 ### 1. Get the source code of the latest release, directly from this site.